-A living funeral is a gathering centered on someone who will soon die.
+A Living Funeral is a gathering centred on someone who will soon die.

 Also called a pre-funeral, or in Japan; a Seizenso.
 It may be beneficial to the person’s psychological state and also that of the dying person’s family to attend the living funeral.
 It could also be used as a time to read the will and explain the reasons behind some of the decisions contained within it.

 A living funeral is usually done by someone who knows that he or she does not have much time left to live.
 It could be held for a person who is terminally ill or someone who is at an old age – the person knows death is near and could use it as closure.
 It is used to celebrate a life well lived.

 The living funeral is more meaningful because it allows the opportunity for a Toast to Memorable Moments!!
 A living funeral is the grandest celebration of a person’s life, with a twist— he/she is alive and present to hear the eulogies, praises and farewells given before death.
 If you know your time is short, why wait?
 The funeral in living funeral tends to raise eyebrows because family members feel like they’re digging the grave too early, but quite the contrary!
 A gathering to eulogize and celebrate one’s life before he or she dies is the antithesis.

 Mark Twain, one of the greatest authors in American history, portrayed his fascination with eavesdropping on his own funeral in the novel “The Adventures of Tom Sawyer.”
 He said, “It was the proudest moment of his whole life.”
 Today, more & more people are toasting and roasting family members and friends with limited time left.
 Some ceremonies look like a cross between a wedding and a funeral.